jianjianGJ/hgcond/README.md

 | AMiner | 3 | 4891819 | 2 | 12518010 | 8 |
 | Freebase | 8 | 180098 | 36 | 1531157 | 7 |

 The dataset will be downloaded automatically.
 If the download fails, you can view the source code of `torch_geometric.datasets` and update the url.
+Since the splits for datasets ACM and Freebase are randomly generated, it may lead to inconsistent results.
+To address the issue, you can utilize the uploaded splits(in dir datahetero) instead of using on the code in utils_data.py that generates splits.

 ## Run
 `python hgcond_main.py --dataset dblp --cond 0.001`